pywbem/pywbemtools/README.rst

     root/cimv2:PyWBEM_Person.Name="Bob",CreationClassName="PyWBEM_Person"
     root/cimv2:PyWBEM_Person.Name="Charlie",CreationClassName="PyWBEM_Person"

-Executing the CIM/XML GetInstance operation that requests a single instance from the WBEM server with the instance name shown in the example:
+Executing the CIM-XML GetInstance operation that requests a single instance from the WBEM server with the instance name shown in the example:

 .. code-block:: text